I knew it was coming, David had asked to use the painting in the video.

-It also says & is confirmed by other reports that a second aircraft was damaged as it departed.
+It also says & is confirmed by other reports that a second aircraft was damaged as it departed, seen to ‘wobble’.

-We have the barrage balloons on the Break Water, which I believe is correct, the report says that a ‘waterborne barrage balloon’ was shot down into the sea.
+We have the barrage balloons on the Break Water, which I believe are correct, the report says that a ‘waterborne barrage balloon’ was shot down into the sea.

 Notice the barrage balloons and their barges.

-Old wooden schooners were often used for the duty which left the formally elegant sailing ships, ruined by the end of the war.
+Old wooden schooners were often used for the duty which left those formally elegant sailing ships, ruined by the end of the war.

 Few ever sailed again after the war.

-Many a fine old vessel was ruined in this way and abandoned to rot after the war.
+Many a fine old vessel was ruined in this way then abandoned to rot in a creek after the war.

 The report of the attack specifically aimed at HMS Wolverine estimated the bombs used were no more than 250 lbs in weight.